reab5555/Automated-Video-Conversation-Encoding/README.md

 - **Video Conversion and Encoding**:
   - Converts videos to `H.265` codec for high compression and quality.
-  - Dynamically adjusts bitrate based on video resolution (e.g., `10M` for 1080p and above, `5M` for lower resolutions).
+  - Dynamically adjusts bitrate based on video resolution.
-  - Outputs videos scaled to a maximum resolution of 1080p.
+  - Outputs videos scaled to a resolution of 1080p.

 - **Cloud Integration**:
-  - Fetches input video files from a specified GCS bucket directory.
+  - Fetches the latest input video files from a specified GCS bucket directory.
-  - Uploads processed video files to another directory in the same or different GCS bucket.
+  - Uploads/export processed video files to an output directory in the same GCS bucket.
   - Maintains metadata of processed files to avoid reprocessing.

 - **Kubernetes Deployment**: